October 22, 2018

 University of Pittsburgh professor Jules Lobel and CCR Senior Staff Attorney Rachel Meeropol spoke about these issues at the event.
 Professor Lobel was co-counsel in the study led by senior counsel Eric Ordway entitled Seeing into Solitary, which was commissioned by the United Nations Special Rapporteur on Torture and the Cyrus R. Vance Center for International Justice.

-In addition, a Weil team led by Kevin Arquit and Jessie Mishkin is assisting CCR with a tribal rights matter in an action brought by the Ramapough Lenape Nation Tribe against the township of Mahwah, N.J., and a local homeowner’s association, for acts of racial and religious discrimination.
+In addition, a Weil team led by Jessie Mishkin is assisting CCR with a tribal rights matter in an action brought by the Ramapough Lenape Nation Tribe against the township of Mahwah, N.J., and a local homeowner’s association, for acts of racial and religious discrimination.
 The case centers on the tribe’s rights to use its ancestral land free from harassment.

 Ms. Meeropol presented the award to Ms. Buhl, singling out Weil and the pro bono program’s extraordinary commitment to human rights issues and our remarkable professionalism, diligence and creativity in litigation.